fastpdfservices/fastpdf-java/README.md

 # FastPDF Java Package

 Welcome to **fastpdf** Java Package, the versatile and quick solution for your PDF rendering needs.
 This package is a SDK for fastpdfservice.com REST API.
+Requires Java 11.0 or newer.

 ## Overview

 `fastpdf` is a Java package designed to simplify the PDF generation process.
 It streamlines the procedure of rendering HTML/CSS templates into a PDF document, offering granular control over the rendering options, and provides the ability to add images and barcodes into your PDFs.

-`fastpdf` leverages the PDF manipulation API available at [fastpdfservice.com](https://www.fastpdfservice.com), ensuring high performance, scalability, and reliability.
+`fastpdf` leverages the PDF manipulation API available at [fastpdfservice.com](https://fastpdfservice.com), ensuring high performance, scalability, and reliability.
 By using fastpdf, you are able to generate complex, high-quality PDFs efficiently.

 ## Key Features